 Officially, there are no S-scale standards developed for Free-mo at this time.
 Contact the clubs mentioned in the next section to find out what they are using.

-There are currently three known S-scale clubs that have Free-mo types of layouts.
+There are currently three known S-scale clubs that have a Free-mo style of layouts.
 These are the "S Scale Workshop", the "Sn2 Crew", and the "Bay Area S Scalers".

 The club's layout has won two "Best in Show" awards at large train shows in Milwaukee, WI and Springfield, Massachusetts.
 The club sets up their layout in various configurations, but they are all generally point-to-point.
 They use a conventional turntable to turn engines at one end, or they use a three-track whole-train selector plate (mimicking British display layouts), or they have a large balloon loop at one end.
 They use code 83 rail on the main line, and code 70 rail on the sidings.